snk-git-hub/Drw/README.md

 Todo's
 - [ ] Add bcrypt integration
 - [ ] Validate token on frontend
+- [ ] Use cookies for authentication/session management
 - [ ] Add more shapes
 - [ ] Improve chat schema